Bounds on the sequence length sufficient to reconstruct binary level-$1$ phylogenetic networks under the CFN model: Inference rules and dyadic closure

 In this section, we present a small set of carefully selected quartet profiles that uniquely determine a semi-directed level-1 network.
 To do so, we first introduce some additional technical definitions.

 Let $\N$ be a semi-directed level-1 network on $\X$ and $B$ an internal $k$-blob.
 Since $\N$ is level-1, such blobs are either cycles or single degree-3 vertices.
-Thus, they naturally induce a \emph{circular order} $\C = (X_1, \ldots , X_k)$ of subsets of $\X$ (with $X_1 | \ldots | X_k$ a $k$-partition of $\X$).
+Thus, they naturally induce a \emph{circular order} $\C = (X_1, \ldots , X_k)$ of subsets of $\X$ (with $X_1 | \ldots | X_k$ a $k$-partition of $\X$), \CorrB{defined up to reversal and cyclic permutations}.
 See \cref{fig:dyadic_closure_proof}a for an example.
 For each of the subsets $X_i$, we call the unique leaf $x_i \in X_i$ that is topologically the closest to $B$ (in terms of the number of edges) its \emph{representative leaf}.
 To ensure uniqueness, ties are resolved by choosing the leaf with the smallest index.
 The set of representative leaves $x_i$ corresponding to the circular order $\C$ is denoted by $\RR (\C)$.